Do you have questions about sending parcels abroad? Don't know if you need to pay Customs duties and taxes? We have the answers here for you.

 DHL shall not be liable in the event that you send any prohibited items.
 If your parcel contains a prohibited item, it may be delayed and you may be contacted by DHL.

 For further information and advice, please contact DHL Customer Service on 0844 248 0828.

 |Are DHL's transit times guaranteed?|

 The transit times provided on this site are estimates.
 They are based on deliveries to major destinations, do not include time in Customs and are provided as a guide only.
-Transit times can vary depending on the size and content of the parcel, as well as the origin and destination locations within each country.
+Transit times can vary depending on the size and content of the parcel, the origin and destination locations within each country and public holidays.

 |What time will my parcel be delivered by?|

 The services available on this site all offer express delivery by the end of the next possible working day.